Class Schedules and Catalog Background Image

 Registered Nursing

-Applications for admission are available on the Nursing webpage.
+Applications for admission are available on the Nursing & Allied Health webpage.
 Requirements include an overall grade point average (GPA) of 2.5 for Human Anatomy (BIO 210 or BIO 210H), Human Physiology (BIO 220), and Microbiology (BIO 230) with no grade less than "C" for each course and no more than one repetition of any of these courses.
 Students must have a cumulative GPA of 2.5 for all college coursework taken.
 The selection criteria for admission to the program is consistent with California Community Colleges Chancellor's Office standards for Statewide Alignment of Associate Degree Nursing (ADN) prerequisites.
-The criteria can be found on the nursing webpage (www.miracosta.edu/nursing).
+The criteria can be found on the Nursing & Allied Health webpage.

 Students accepted into the Registered Nursing program must take the Test of Essential Academic Skills (TEAS) and receive a composite score of 62 percent or higher in order to begin the program.
-Study materials for the test can be found at www.atitesting.com.
+Study materials for the test are available from the ATI Nursing Education website.
 Students who do not receive at least a 62 percent will be counseled and have a remediation plan designed.
 They will have one year to complete the remediation plan before retesting for admittance.
-This program has been approved by the Board of Registered Nursing, PO Box 499210, Sacramento, CA 94244-2100.
+This program has been approved by the Board of Registered Nursing, P. O. Box 499210, Sacramento, CA 94244-2100.

 Track I: Generic ADN